filipopo/UrlShortener/README.md

   ```

   If you're deploying to the cloud, make sure you build for the right platform e.g `--platform linux/amd64`

+  If you're going to use the mssql database, build with `--build-arg BUILD=mssql`
 </details>

 <details>